Lucius D. Bunton

 Lucius D. Bunton, Attorney Mediator

 Lucius is known as a mediator who brings a calming and thoughtful presence to the mediation process.
-He has practiced law in Texas for over thirty years.
+He has practiced law in Texas for over forty years.
 He is a graduate of the University of Texas at Austin and Southern Methodist University law school.

 He began his practice as an assistant Attorney General of Texas practicing in the areas of education and civil rights.
 From 1982 to 1988, he was a partner in the firm of Bunton, Nolan, Odé and Cooper and began his own practice in 1988.
 He has practiced extensively in employment law and civil rights litigation – representing both plaintiffs and defendants.
 His practice has included work in family law and business litigation.